gabrieldemarmiesse/python-on-whales/README.md

 * Each Docker object can be used as a context manager.
 When getting out of the context, the Docker object is removed automatically, even if an exception occurs.
 * A fully typed API (Mypy and IDE-friendly) compatible with `pathlib` and `os.path`
+* All Docker objects and the Docker client are safe to use with multithreading and multiprocessing.

 ## Why another project?
 Why not build on Docker-py?